• Skip to primary navigation

 Advertisement

-Eight Ways To Identify You Cat’s Breed
+8 Ways To Identify Your Cat’s Breed

 Given the breadth of cat breeds, how can you tell what yours is?
 There are some clues in the cat’s physical appearance that can help determine this.
-Features such as face shape, body type, fur colour and length can all be indicators.
+Features such as face shape, body type, fur colour, and length can all be indicators.

-Size of your cat
+1. Size of your cat

 When it comes to size, medium cats (with a healthy weight of between four to seven kilograms) are the most common.
 However, small breeds (under four kilograms) or large breeds (over seven kilograms) exist, too—albeit less common.